-The direct contributions of the present paper are i) to show that for an important class of nonlinearities the two alternative cases of this model form a dichotomy; ii) to formally establish a relationship between the discrete and the continuous system, which has already been conjectured by Smith [25] in the undelayed case; iii) to carry out a direct Hopf bifurcation analysis of the linear system associated to (1) (which is new to my knowledge), and iv) to illustrate the usefulness of the Schwarzian derivative in the context of Hill functions.
+The direct contributions of the present paper are i) to show that for an important class of nonlinearities the two alternative cases of this model form a dichotomy; ii) to formally establish a relationship between the discrete and the continuous system, which has already been conjectured by Smith [32] in the undelayed case; iii) to carry out a direct Hopf bifurcation analysis of the linear system associated to (1) (which is new to my knowledge), and iv) to illustrate the usefulness of the Schwarzian derivative in the context of Hill functions.

-In Section I the concept of the Schwarzian derivative is briefly introduced and applied to Hill functions.
-In Section II, the discrete system and its relationship with (1) are described.
-In Section III the Hopf bifurcation argument is developed.
-Finally, in Section IV, the relationship with the general results in [3] and [8] is shortly discussed, and a conjecture is described from numerical simulations.
+In Section 2 the concept of the Schwarzian derivative is briefly introduced and applied to Hill functions.
+In Section 3, the discrete system and its relationship with (1) are described.
+In Section 4 the Hopf bifurcation argument is developed, and in Section 5 the positive feedback case is considered.
+Finally, in Section 6, the relationship with the general results in [3] and [9] is shortly discussed, and a conjecture is described from numerical simulations.

-I. Sg and Hill Functions
+2 Sg and Hill Functions

-An important concept related to the stability of discrete dynamical systems is the so-called Schwarzian derivative Sf of a real function f, defined by
+An important concept related to the stability of discrete dynamical systems is the so-called $Schwarzian \ derivative \ Sf$ of a real function f, defined by